razor-network/docs-v2/docs/Stake.md

     docker exec -it razor-go razor setDelegation --address <address> --status <bool> --commission <commission> --logFile <filename>

-where `address` is the address that contains RAZOR testnet tokens, `status` is true or false to turn on or off delegation, and `commission` is the percentage of commission that you can set.
+where `address` is the address that contains RAZOR tokens, `status` is true or false to turn on or off delegation, and `commission` is the percentage of commission that you can set.

 An example of this command would be: